five ways to make your business more eco-friendly

 Here's what to consider if you’re keen on minimising your business’s environmental impact.

 As a small business, you may not have the resources to measure the carbon footprint of your entire operation, but that doesn’t mean you can’t set yourself some green goals.
 Below, you’ll find a few ways to make your hustle a little more eco-friendly.

 Snap by frankie Good Stuff winner, Farn

 2. ASSESS YOUR PACKAGING With e-commerce comes a mountain of packaging.
-Consider using boxes, parcels and cards that are either made from recycled paper or can later be recycled.
-When it comes to mailer bags, our pals at noissue have a nifty compostable version that breaks down in home and commercial compost heaps but still keeps your goods safe.
+Consider using boxes, parcels and cards that are made from recycled paper or can later be recycled.
+When it comes to mailer bags, our pals at noissue have a nifty compostable version that breaks down in home and commercial compost heaps, but still keeps your goods safe.
 Most importantly, don’t forget to tell your customers how to properly dispose of your packaging, as it’s up to them to complete the cycle.

 Got some tips on sustainability for small business?
 Send us a message – we'd love to hear from you!